YAP1: Function

 YAP1 is a transcriptional co-activator and its proliferative and oncogenic activity is driven by its association with the TEAD family of transcription factors, which up-regulate genes that promote cell growth and inhibit apoptosis.
 Several other functional partners of YAP1 were identified, including RUNX, SMADs, p73, ErbB4, TP53BP2, LATS1/2, PTPN14, AMOTs, and ZO1/2.
 YAP1 and its close paralog, TAZ (WWTR1), are the main effectors of the Hippo tumor suppressor pathway.
 When the pathway is activated, YAP1 and TAZ are phosphorylated on a serine residue and sequestered in the cytoplasm by 14-3-3 proteins.
 When the Hippo pathway is not activated, YAP1/TAZ enter the nucleus and regulate gene expression.

 It is reported that several genes are regulated by YAP1, including Birc2, Birc5, connective tissue growth factor (CTGF), amphiregulin (AREG), Cyr61, Hoxa1 and Hoxc13.

 YAP/TAZ have also been shown to act as stiffness sensors, regulating mechanotransduction independently of the Hippo signalling cascade.

 As YAP and TAZ are transcriptional co-activators, they do not have DNA-binding domains.
 Instead, when inside the nucleus, they regulate gene expression through TEAD1-4 which are sequence-specific transcription factors that mediate the main transcriptional output of the Hippo pathway.
 The YAP/TAZ and TEAD interaction competitively inhibits and actively dissociates the TEAD/VGLL4 interaction which functions as a transcriptional repressor.
 Mouse models with YAP over-expression have been shown to exhibit up-regulation of the TEAD target gene expression which results in increased expansion of progenitor cells and tissue overgrowth.

 Regulation

 Biochemical

 At the biochemical level, YAP is part of and regulated by the Hippo signaling pathway where a kinase cascade results in its “inactivation”, along with that of TAZ.
 In this signaling cascade, TAO kinases phosphorylate Ste20-like kinases, MST1/2, at their activation loops (Thr183 for MST1 and Thr180 for MST2).
 Active MST1/2 then phosphorylate SAV1 and MOB1A/B which are scaffold proteins that assist in the recruitment and phosphorylation of LATS1/2.
 LATS1/2 can also be phosphorylated by two groups of MAP4Ks.
 LATS1/2 then phosphorylate YAP and TAZ which causes them to bind with 14-3-3, resulting in cytoplasmic sequestration of YAP and TAZ.
 The result of the activation of this pathway is the restriction of YAP/TAZ from entering the cell nucleus.
+Once inside the nucleus, physical association of YAP with binding partners such as beta-catenin mediates the recruitment of SWI/SNF complexes, which in turn generate DNA accessibility needed to activate enhancers.